SahilPachlore/SoulBound-Token/README.md

 Step 1: Upload image/file on Pinata or nft.storage or any ipfs storage provider.

-Step 2: Copy IPFS CID(contain identifier) will be generated for image/file , which is a unique value used to identify files stored on the IPFS network.
+Step 2: Copy IPFS CID(contain identifier) generated for image/file , which is a unique value used to identify files stored on the IPFS network.

 Step 3: Add MetaData, create a file with extension " .json" and add info related to NFts.